m3t4lm0uth/beacon-boost/README.md

-# BeaconBoost
+# Beacon Boost

-**BeaconBoost** is a Fabric mod that extends vanilla beacon range depending on the materials used in the beacon base.
+**Beacon Boost** is a Fabric mod that extends vanilla beacon range depending on the materials used in the beacon base.

 ## Features